oktadev/okta-blog/_source/_posts/2022-04-28-gdpr-and-app-security.md

 - Do users have the ability to request copies of their data?
 - Do users have the ability to object to certain uses of their data?
-- Can you delete a user’s data immediately if they request it?
+- Can you delete a user's data immediately if they request it?
 Does this include removing their data from your backups?

 **Data transfer**

-- Is the data transfer process handled in a way that doesn’t compromise data?
+- Is the data transfer process handled in a way that doesn't compromise data?
 - Does the receiver have enough security installations in place to protect data?
 - Does the receiver comply with the human rights charter?
 - Is the receiver allowed to obtain data from entities bound by GDPR laws?